This homemade dill pickles recipe is easy to make and great as-is, but feel free to customize the “per jar” ingredients to your own tastes.

 Brine:

-Per pint jar (Double this for quart jars):
+Per pint jar (Double this if using quart jars):

 - 1 head Fresh Dill or 1 teaspoon dill seed